samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 ### Level 1: Spellcasting

 You have learned to cast spells through your bardic arts.
 See [chapter 7](https://www.dndbeyond.com/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Bard spells, which appear in the [Bard spell list](#BardSpellList) later in the class’s description.
+The information below details how you use those rules with Bard spells, which appear in the [Bard spell list](#BardSpellList) later in the class's description.

 ***Cantrips.*** You know two cantrips of your choice from the Bard spell list.
 [Dancing Lights](/spells/2619058-dancing-lights) and [Vicious Mockery](/spells/2619216-vicious-mockery) are recommended.